 Good sources of vitamin A include:

 - oily fish like mackerel, pilchards and sardines

 - fortified low-fat spreads including most fortified margarines

-- milk and yoghurt (kefir is a good source).
+- milk and yogurt (kefir is a good source).

 - liver and liver products such as liver pâté – this is a particularly rich source of vitamin A, so you may be at risk of having too much vitamin A if you have it more than once a week (this is particularly important if you’re pregnant).

-You can get vitamin A by including good sources of beta-carotene in your diet, as the body can convert this into vitamin A.
+You can obtain vitamin A by including good sources of beta-carotene in your diet, as the body can convert this into vitamin A.

 Products Containing Vitamin A